 Garmin running watches that feature incident detection can sense when there is a drastic change in movement while recording a timed GPS activity1.
 In short, it can tell if you’ve fallen or had an accident.
-If an incident occurs, the Garmin Connect mobile app on your paired compatible smartphone can send automated text message and emails with your name and GPS location to up to three of your emergency contacts.
+If an incident occurs, the Garmin Connect mobile app on your paired compatible smartphone can send automated text messages and emails with your name and GPS location to up to three of your emergency contacts.

 When a potential incident is detected, a message appears on your device and paired smartphone that lets you know your contacts will be informed after 30 seconds have elapsed.
 You can cancel the automated emergency message if assistance isn’t needed.

 In order to enable incident detection, you must first pair your device with the Garmin Connect app on your smartphone and set up your emergency contact list.
 When you run, you must have your phone with you in order for the incident detection notification to be triggered and sent to your contacts.
 Your phone must be equipped with a data plan and remain in an area of network coverage where data is available.
 Lastly, emergency contacts must be able to receive text messages (standard text messaging rates may apply).